lambducas/folke/docs/user_guide_en.md

   - On macOS with Homebrew: `brew install basictex`
   - On Windows: Install MiKTeX or TeX Live

+## Open settings/preferences
+Press `Ctrl+Shift+P`, `View > Open preferences` or press the cog icon in the left sidebar.

+## Advanced file management
+It is possible to work with multiple files at the same time by opening a folder as working directory.

-## Open File Explorer
+### Open File Explorer
 Press `Ctrl+B` or `View > Toggle File Explorer` to toggle the file explorer sidebar.

-## Open rules dictionary
+### Open rules dictionary
 Press `View > Toggle Rules Dictionary` to toggle the rules dictionary.

-## Set working directory
+### Set working directory
 Press `Open folder` in the File Explorer or `File > Set Working Directory` and select a folder.

-## Find file
+### Find file
 Press `Ctrl+P` or `View > Search for File` and enter a search query to find a file in

 the current working directory.
 Note that nothing will happen if no working directory is set.

-## Open settings/preferences
-Press `Ctrl+Shift+P`, `View > Open preferences` or press the cog icon in the left sidebar.